gatsbyjs/gatsby/docs/docs/using-cloudinary-image-service.md

 Cloudinary provides a couple of amazing solutions to this problem, namely:

 - Remote storage and delivery of images via CDN
-- Wider range of transformations over [gatsby-image](/docs/using-gatsby-image/).
+- Offers a wider range of transformations than [gatsby-image](/docs/using-gatsby-image/).
 - [Digital Asset Management](https://cloudinary.com/documentation/digital_asset_management_overview) for enterprise assets

 ## Gatsby-source-cloudinary